 Shop this Post:

-We haven't personally tried these Escape Room games yet, but I think we need to!
+We haven't tried these Escape Room games yet, but they look pretty cool!

 Ready to Download The Free Escape Room Birthday Party Printables?

 Awesome!
 Simply sign up below to join the MomOf6 community, and you'll be directed to a thank you page with access instructions!
 The download includes the party invitation and thank you note.

 Please note that these printables are for your personal use only and are not to be distributed or sold.

 Check out some more awesome Tween Birthday Party Ideas:

 - The Amazing Race Birthday Party

 Check out all of our Kids Birthday Parties here:

 Looking for Some More Great Party Games, Crafts, & Activities for Kids?